dapr/docs/daprdocs/content/en/developing-applications/integrations/cloud-providers/authenticating-azure.md

 ## Generating a new Azure AD application and Service Principal

-To start, create a new Azure AD application which we'll use as Service Principal too.
+To start, create a new Azure AD application, which will also be used as Service Principal.

 Prerequisites: